wardpieters/woo-ideal-gateway/readme.txt

 * First release

 == Upgrade Notice ==
+= 2.7 =
+Webhooks are now automatically setup using Stripes API.
+After upgrading please place an order and see if iDEAL payments are working fine.

 = 2.6 =
 Added the functionality to change the transaction fee and fixed the `init_transactional_emails` hook